sbb-design-systems/lyne-components/CODING_STANDARDS.md

 #### Inheritance

-Inheritence cannot be used for components, as StencilJS does not allow it.
+Inheritence cannot be used for components, as Stencil.js does not allow it.

 #### Prefer for-of instead of forEach